kimode7/law-school-finder/final/readme.md

 Law School Finder

-Welcome to Law School Finder!!
+Welcome to Law School Finder!

 The Law School Finder is a web application built with Flask that helps users find law schools based on various filters like location, LSAT, GPA.
 Users can be matched to a school based on a test, search for schools, and view detailed information about each school.